 - Fall - Monarch Butterflies

-In the spring, free guided tours are offered on the weekends so visitors may enjoy the blooming bluebonnets, the beautiful state flower of Texas.
-In the fall, the tours allow visitors to catch the annual Monarch butterfly migration through North Texas.
+In the Fall, the tours allow visitors to catch the annual Monarch butterfly migration through North Texas.
 The Native Texas Park is home to the endangered milkweed plant.
 Monarch butterflies cannot survive without milkweed; their caterpillars only eat milkweed plants and Monarch butterflies need milkweed to lay their eggs.
+In the Spring, free guided tours are offered as well so visitors may enjoy the blooming bluebonnets, the beautiful state flower of Texas.

 Self-Guided Tour Brochures